Exploring the relationship between

 About the research…

 The stories tell the tale.
 Or do they?
-There hasn’t been much research looking at how often pastors show traits associated with narcissism.
-This study aims to contribute to the conversation by having pastors answer a few demographic and ministry-specific questions, followed by brief assessments measuring traits of narcissism and humility.
-Participants will also be asked to complete the Adverse Childhood Experiences assessment.
-All participants must currently serve in a full-time pastoral leadership position within a church.
+There hasn’t been much empirical research looking at how often pastors show traits associated with narcissism.
+This study aims to contribute to the conversation by having pastors answer a few demographic and ministry-specific questions, followed by four brief assessments measuring traits of narcissism and humility.